maidopi-usagi/RiveGD/README.md

 - **Not tested on:** Linux/Android/iOS
 - **OpenGL backend:** Godot uses OpenGL3 while Rive needs 4+.
 Applied a small patch upon official repo to support OpenGL3
+   - MacOS doesn't support native GLES fallback so cannot work on MacOS right now.
+I'll looking into this when I have time, maybe fallback to ANGLE when ANGLE backend got fixed.
+   - ANGLE Backend: Godot official builds links ANGLE statically.
+I can only make it work using dynamic-linked libEGL and libGLESv2.
 - **MoltenVK:** Seems that MoltenVK is missing some features, rendered texture is blotchy.
-Please use Metal or OpenGL3 on MacOS
+Please use Metal on MacOS.

 ## Building from Source